lcpsychadmin/ConversionCentral/README.md

 ### Security Endpoints

-Role-based access can now be enforced per process area to control who may view or edit migration assets.
+Role-based access can now be enforced per product team to control who may view or edit migration assets.

-- `POST /roles` – manage reusable RBAC roles such as Process Owner or Data Custodian.
+- `POST /roles` – manage reusable RBAC roles such as Product Team Owner or Data Custodian.
 - `POST /users` – register users who participate in governance workflows (name, email, status).
-- `POST /process-area-role-assignments` – bind a user and role to a process area, optionally capturing who granted access.
+- `POST /process-area-role-assignments` – bind a user and role to a product team (path retained for backward-compatible routing), optionally capturing who granted access.

-All security routes support list, update, and delete operations while enforcing uniqueness and referential integrity across process areas, users, and roles.
+All security routes support list, update, and delete operations while enforcing uniqueness and referential integrity across product teams, users, and roles.

 ### Ingestion Endpoints